kareiku/piano-old/README.md

-# For Spanish Qwerty, keyboard keys can play this notes
+# For Spanish Qwerty, piano notes can be played by pressing this keyboard keys:

 ## C4
 ### A